Expanded 2007 edition • WaterBrook • 272 pages • hardcover

 “Higgs’s honest portrayal of herself as a woman who finds hope amid life’s struggles will resonate with other women who cherish both her frankness and her humor.” — Publisher’s Weekly

-Monday, October 4: Rocky Mountain High Watch and listen HERE.
+Monday, May 2: Back to Basics Watch and listen HERE.

 Not on Facebook?
 No problem.
 Each video for Rise and Shine Mondays will be posted right here on my website minutes after the live spot, and remain here for about two weeks.
 Rise, sister mine.
 And shine!

 Rise and Shine, Sister Mine

 For your light has come!

 And the glory of the Lord is risen upon you.

 When you rise from your bed, rubbing the sleep out of your eyes and the tangles out of your disheveled hair, how many minutes does it take before you truly shine?

 Might I have just two of those precious minutes each morning?

 Two minutes to whisper a gentle word of encouragement, to brush a feather across your funny bone, to prove how beautiful and valuable you are to God.